Frequently Asked Questions

 Refugees are incredibly resilient and resourceful!
 Research shows that 99% of refugees in Uganda have some independent strategy to support themselves beyond the emergency aid they receive.

 There are a variety of income sources for refugees.
 In fact, researchers in Uganda have identified over 70 different livelihood strategies in the refugee camps.
 Since refugees have the right to work in Uganda, they often earn income from small businesses operating in the camp marketplaces or working for other small businesses or NGOs.
 In addition, refugees are provided land to cultivate in Uganda, so refugees can earn money through agriculture.
 Farming is the most common livelihood strategy for S. Sudanese refugees and it provides an average of $29 per month.
-Finally, refugees may also save money received through remittances from family members outside the camps.
+Finally, refugees may also save money received through remittances from family members outside the settlements.

 Where is the money kept?